 GnRHa treatment is usually used for moderate to severe endometriosis.

-The GnRHa agonists stop ovulation, which results in reduced oestrogen hormone levels.
-This suppresses the growth of the endometrial tissue, causing it to gradually shrink and disappear.
+GnRHa stops ovulation, which results in reduced oestrogen hormone levels in the body.
+This slows or stops the growth of the endometrial tissue, causing it to gradually shrink and disappear.

 • hot flushes and night sweats